unosquare/sshdeploy/README.md

 A `dotnet` CLI extension that enables quick deployments over SSH.
 This program was specifically designed to streamline .NET application development for the the Raspberry Pi running Raspbian.

+**If you came here looking for our old version of SSHDeploy please click [here](https://www.nuget.org/packages/SSHDeploy/), otherwise you are in the right place**

  The following commands are currently available:
  * `dotnet monitor` - Watches changes on a single file, if this event is raised then it proceeeds to send the specified source path files over SSH
  * `dotnet push` - Single use command that trasfers files over SSH